 4. Engaging in various crime activities

 Although you might be living in one of the nicest neighborhood, chances are that there will always be one or two tenants that engages in criminal activities.
-After all, living in such neighborhoods is deemed to be a good idea by such villains as they can hardly be suspected of committing any form of crime.
+After all, criminals like to live in nice neighborhoods because they’re less likely to be suspected of crime.

 If you are found culpable of such, you may end up being evicted.
-This is because no landlord would like his or her property to be a crime scene all the time.
-Whether you sell drugs or maim people in your house, be sure that you will be evicted by the landlord on the go.
+This is because no landlord would like his or her property to be at a crime scene all the time.
+Whether you sell drugs or hurt people in your apartment, be sure that you will be evicted by the landlord on the go.

 5. Lease violation

 You can also be evicted if you break any of the rules in your lease.
 This could be anything from having unauthorized pets to smoking in the property.
 Every lease is different, so it’s important to read yours carefully and make sure you understand all the rules.
 If you’re not sure about something, ask your landlord.
 Better to be safe than sorry!

 Since we have outlined some of the reasons that can make you to get evicted, time is ripe for you to know what happens after the eviction judgement is made.
 Typically, the landlord will take you to court and file an eviction lawsuit against you.
 If the reasons for eviction are justifiable, an eviction judgement will be made and thus inform the events that will follow after that.